mcabbott/TensorCast.jl/README.md

 Notice also that ranges `α:2, β:2` can be specified inside the reduction function, instead of at the end.

-Finally, this takes a 2D slice `W[2,:,4,:]` of a 4D array, transposes it, and then forms it into a 4D array with two trivial dimensions -- such output can be useful for interacting with broadcasting:
+This takes a 2D slice `W[2,:,4,:]` of a 4D array, transposes it, and then forms it into a 4D array with two trivial dimensions -- such output can be useful for interacting with broadcasting:

 ```julia